tomiwaAdey/awesome-gaussian-splatting/README.md

-## Rendering and Visualization Tools
+## Rendering and Visualisation Tools

 #### [Three.js-based implementation of the 3D Gaussian splat viewer](https://github.com/mkkellogg/GaussianSplats3D)
 A Three.js implementation that demonstrates 3D Gaussian splatting.
 This project showcases a viewer for visualizing 3D Gaussian splats in a web-based application.